rstibora/seznam/README.md

 Secrets are commited for convenience (.env and Django secret in settings).
 Postgres is not mounted to host, so nothing important should be kept in it :)

 # Design
 I used Django and Postgres as that is the stack you use as I understood it.
 I am not sure if that is the ideal setup here, maybe it would be simpler to just dump the json into Redis and then reconstruct the objects for the presentation.
+Several days worth of jsons could be kept and there could be some sort of rediretion to the latest to prevent issues with data refresh while being observed.

 I found it surprisingly hard to schedule a regular task for containerized Django.